 Plastic and packaging

-We have established new targets which reflect our portfolio and business strategy and our desire to move away from plastic and explore opportunities beyond plastic.
+We have established targets which reflect our portfolio and business strategy and our desire to move away from plastic and explore opportunities beyond plastic.

 Carbon and climate

 Reducing carbon emissions is a priority for our business.
 Through our continuous improvement programme in our factories and facilities, we continue to incorporate energy reduction initiatives across our sites.
-We have set ambitious new carbon reduction targets for the business, reflecting our ongoing commitment to addressing the climate crisis.
+We have set ambitious carbon reduction targets for the business, reflecting our ongoing commitment to addressing the climate crisis.

 We have measured our Scope 1 and 2 emissions (direct emissions associated with our operations and the energy we purchase) for several years.
 We are working on plans to reduce these in line with science-based targets by 2030.